 Salt and pepper roasted pumpkin seeds are the easiest pumpkin seed snack.
 They're so simple to make with just 4 ingredients and incredibly moreish too.
 You'll find it hard to stop snacking on them!
 They're vegan, high in nutrients and sugar free as well.
+Plus, you can also make them in the air fryer.

 This time I've gone for super simple.
 The only seasoning I've used is salt and black pepper.
 That's because my son is a huge fan of these seeds and we only get pumpkin a couple of times a year.
 He would not be happy if I messed up his favourite recipe with Mexican or Indian spices!